joshfrench/react-mobiledoc-editor/README.md

 const MyComponentCard = classToDOMCard(MyComponent);
 ```

-Please note that if your component does not implement a display name, you'll
+Please note that your component MUST implement `displayName`.
+This is so the
-need to provide your own card name to `classToDOMCard`:

-`const MyCard = classToDOMCard(NamelessComponent, 'MyCardName');`
+editor and other mobiledoc consumers can identify your custom cards.

 Once your components have been wrapped in the card interface, they can be
 passed to a `<Container>` component via the `cards` prop, like any other card.